ibm-cloud-docs/assistant/create-skill.md

 1. Click the ![open and close list of options](images/kabob-beta.png) icon, and then choose **Download JSON**.

 1. Specify a name for the JSON file and where to save it, and then click **Save**.

+You can export a skill by using the API also.
+Include the `export=true` parameter with the request.
+See the [API reference](https://www.ibm.com/watson/developercloud/assistant/api/v1/curl.html?curl#get-workspace) for more details.

 ## Deleting a skill
 {: #delete-convo-skill}